 MASH

 Preheat the oven to 200°C. Boil a full kettle.
-Place the carrot and potato pieces in a pot of salted water.
+Place the Carrot and potato pieces in a pot of salted water.
 Bring to the boil and cook until soft, 30-35 minutes.
 Drain and return to the pot.
 Add a knob of butter (optional) and a splash of water or milk.
 Mash with a fork, season, and cover.

 REHYDRATE